transloadit/TransloaditKit/README.md

 ## Install

-The library can be downloaded manualy from this repo, or installed with your favorite package managment software
+The library can be downloaded manually from this repo, or installed with your favorite package managment software

 **CocoaPods:**